ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 ### <p align="center">```Problem 2: Python aliasing vs. copying variables```</p>

+click [here](https://realpython.com/pointers-in-python/) for the detailed information about pointers in python.

 consider, a = 5
 1. Objects are numbers/values.
 In this case, '5' is an object.
 	Different objects have different location/address/id)